Osinbajo to inaugurate multi-billion naira projects in Zamfara - Nigeria Today

 Osinbajo to inaugurate multi-billion naira projects in Zamfara

-Gusau – The Acting President, Prof. Yemi Osinbajo would be part of dignitaries slated to commission multi-billion naira projects executed by Zamfara Government to mark Gov. Abdul’aziz Yari’s six years in office.
+The Acting President, Yemi Osinbajo would be part of dignitaries slated to commission multi-billion naira projects executed by Zamfara Government to mark Governor Abdul’aziz Yari’s six years in office.

 The Chairman, anniversary committee, Alhaji Lawal Liman made the disclosure on Tuesday in Gusau while inspecting Danturai Government Day Secondary School, one of the projects to be inaugurated.